udhos/opentelemetry-trace-sqs/README.md

 # Open Telemetry tracing recipe for GIN and HTTP

-1) Initialize the tracing - see main.go
+1. Initialize the tracing - see main.go
-2) Enable trace propagation - see internal/tracing
+2. Enable trace propagation - see internal/tracing
-3) Retrieve Retrieve tracing from request context
+3. Retrieve tracing from request context

-3.1) If using GIN
+3.1.
+If using GIN

 GIN - Use otelgin middleware